 Andrew Johnson National Historic Site

 The site honors the life of the 17th President, Andrew Johnson.
-Johnson is known as the Defender of the Constitution for his work to reunify a nation torn apart by civil was after the assissination of President Lincoln.
+Johnson is known as the Defender of the Constitution for his work to reunify a nation torn apart by civil was after the assassination of President Lincoln.
 The National Park Service website offers lesson plans, a virtual tour, and more for those who cannot visit in person.

 Shiloh National Military Park

 Shiloh National Military Park contains four important Civil War entities: Shiloh Battlefield, Shiloh National Cemetery, Shiloh Indian Mounds, and Corinth Battlefield.
 The National Park Service website offers lesson plans, videos, and historical information about the park for those who cannot visit in person.

 Stones River National Battlefield